sorcerykid/bitwise/README.txt

   1) Unzip the archive into the mods directory of your game
   2) Rename the bitwise-master directory to "bitwise"
+  3) Add "bitwise" as a dependency to any mods using the API

 License of source code
 ----------------------------------------------------------